-Children have limited opportunities to lead their play and learning or to influence the range of spaces and experiences available to them.
-The play and learning environment lacks inspiration.
+Children have limited opportunities to follow their own ideas and interests, in their own way for their own reasons.
+Our play environment overall lacks inspiration.
 There is little to challenge or ignite children's imagination and curiosity, or to encourage them to explore their ideas.

-Children's individual development needs and their interests are not reflected within the interactions, experiences and spaces.
+Children's individual development needs and their interests are not reflected within the interactions, experiences and spaces with staff.
 As a result, children are not engaged.
 They miss opportunities to learn, build confidence and make choices.
 Children therefore lack interest and motivation and may experience boredom, distress or frustration.

 Children have few opportunities to access their own or wider communities.
-This limits access to a wide range of resources and experiences to enhance their play and development opportunities.
+This limits access to a wide range of resources and experiences to enhance children's play and development opportunities.